chrisbrickey/equity-portfolio/README.md

-# Stock Tracker
+# Equity Portfolio
-Stock Tracker is a single-page web application that utilizes a Django for both front and back end as well as Django Rest Framework to provide a browsable API.
+Equity Portfolio is a single-page web application that utilizes a Django for both front and back end as well as Django Rest Framework to provide a browsable API.

 ## Features Highlight